vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/rolesandpermissions/rolesandpermissions.md

 You can [view](../../instructions/project-settings/access-manage) the list of project members and their roles on the **Manage access** page of the management console.

+Each role has a technical name that is used to manage the project and services via [API](../../../api) and [Terraform](../../../terraform).

 ## General project management roles

 [cols="1,3", options="header"]
 |===

 | Role
+| Technical name
 | Description

 | Project owner
+| `mcs_owner`
 | A user with the widest set of permissions.

 A Project owner is a user who created the project or for whom it was created automatically by the platform during the account registration.

 There can be only one Project owner in a project.
-This role cannot be assigned to an existing user or to a member that is being invited.
+This role cannot be assigned to an existing user or to a member that is being invited

 | Superadministrator
+| `mcs_co_owner`
-| A user with the same permissions as the Project owner, including linking a card and making payments.
+| A user with the same permissions as the Project owner, including linking a card and making payments

 | Project administrator
+| `mcs_admin`
 | A user who can create and edit objects in all services.

 A Project administrator cannot:

 - activate services
 - make payments (can only view the project balance)
-- invite members to the project.
+- invite members to the project

 | User access administrator
+| `mcs_admin_security`
 | A role intended for [working with project members](../../instructions/project-settings/access-manage) on the access management page.

 A User access administrator can invite, delete project members, and change the roles assigned to them.

-This role has no access to services and to project balance information.
+This role has no access to services and to project balance information

 | Billing administrator
+| `mcs_admin_billing`
 | A role intended for project balance management.

 A billing administrator can: